racktivity/ext-lfw/docs/alkiradocs/Macros/MacroCode.md

-# Code Macro
+#Code Macro
 The code macro can be used to display code on a page.
 Syntax language is detected automatically and highlighted accordingly.

-## Parameters
+##Parameters

 The body of the macro is the code which should be highlighted.

-## Example
+##Example

-Assuming we want to highlight the following code:
+Assume that you want to highlight the following code:

     class MyClass(object):
         def __init__(self):
             # Do some init

-We use the code macro as follows:
+Use the code macro as follows:

     <div class="macro macro_code">
         class MyClass(object):